Spring Fruits And Vegetables: Seasonal Produce Guide

 Apricots are an underrated spring fruit.
 They provide a great source of potassium and fiber.

 If you’ve never shopped for apricots before, look for ones that are firm, plump, and don’t have any discolorations.
+They provide potassium and fiber, supporting heart health and digestion.

 Enjoy them cooked with a bit of butter and cinnamon on top of oatmeal for breakfast.
 Another idea is to chop them into a spring salad with some seasonal spring greens.